hyejuryu/bci-eeg-robot-control/docs/setup/cyton-board-map-v0.1.md

 ## Document metadata

 - Created in: Session 09
-- Used in: Session 10
+- Used from: Session 10 onward

 ## 1. Purpose